interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/masteradvanced.rst

 The alert mechanism will send an email containing information about the alert to a group of email addresses.

-The email alert mechasigm is configured through the file `config/mail.conf`.
+The email alert mechanism is configured through the file `config/mail.conf`.
 A sample file is given below.

 ::